pkgeo-org/hydeout/_posts/2018-05-06-VectorTileWorkshop-Windows10.md

 + Download [Docker Community Edition for Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows)
 + Double Click the Docker for Windows Installer.exe file
     + Follow the instructions and accept default settings
-    + You may be asked to provide your password durring installation
+    + You may be asked to provide your password during installation
 	+ You may be asked to restart your computer to complete the installation.
 If your computer restarts, you will need to reenable Hyper-V as explained in step 1 above.
 + Start Docker for Windows from the Start Menu
 + Turn on Drive Sharing